keen903/Anime-Website/README.md

 # Introduction 👋
 Hey there!
 Thanks for visiting.
 If you're an anime enthusiast like me, you're in for a treat!
 This site was inspired by my favorite online anime platforms.
 I aimed to recreate their design and functionality using fundamental front-end development skills.

+As part of this school project, I utilized various plugins to enhance the website's functionality and visual appeal, making it more engaging and user-friendly.

 # How did I approach this project?
 ### Planning 📝
 I began by outlining clear project goals and defining the target audience—anime enthusiasts like myself.
 Understanding user expectations helped in shaping the website's design and functionality.